-The Student Affairs Finance Board (SAFB) is an advisory organization that recommends the allocation of student activities revenues for the student organizations listed on pages 96-97.
+The Student Affairs Finance Board (SAFB) is an advisory organization that recommends the allocation of student activities revenues for the student organizations.
 The SAFB holds hearings throughout the year and makes recommendations to the college president or his/her designee as to the allocations, policies, and procedures involved in the distribution of student activity fee revenues.
 The SAFB is comprised of students, faculty, and staff members.
 Copies of the organizational structure, rules and regulations, and appeals process, are available by request from the Office of College Life Services, Largo Student Center, Room 149.